 Providence College / CEA Center for Theology & Religious Studies CEA Global Education has partnered with Providence College to offer the Center for Theology and Religious Studies at CEA’s Global Campus in Rome, Italy.
 The Center opens the door to semester-length study abroad opportunities to study theology and religion in the heart of Rome, a cultural and religious crossroads for today’s Roman Catholic Church.

-Students attend classes at the recently restored Villa Ferretti (the location of CEA’s Global Campus) and significant sites in and near the Eternal City, including the Vatican Museums, St. Peter’s Basilica, and the Catacombs of San Callisto.
+Students attend classes at the CEA Center in the historic Prati neighborhood, near the Vatican off of Piazza Cavour.
+A significant portion of class time is spent on-site at significant sites in and near the Eternal City, including the Vatican Museums, St. Peter’s Basilica, and the Catacombs of San Callisto.
 Classes are taught by Global Campus faculty (including local experts and scholars), as well as a Providence College Faculty Resident Director.
+Students also have the option of cross-enrolling in an English-taught course in political science, economics, or theology at the prestigious Libera Università Internazionale degli Studi Sociali Guido Carli di Roma (LUISS) where they will study alongside Italian students.
+Advanced Italian speakers will be able to take LUISS courses in Italian.

 2013-2014 Faculty Resident Director

-Aurelie A. Hagstrom is an associate professor of Theology at Providence College in Providence, Rhode Island, where she serves as Chair of the Department.
+Aurelie A. Hagstrom is an associate professor of Theology at Providence College.
 Her S.T.
 D. in Dogmatic Theology is from the Pontifical University of St. Thomas Aquinas (Angelicum) in Rome, Italy.
 She taught Theology for eleven years at the University of St. Francis in Joliet, Illinois, where she served as Chair of the Theology department.
 Her publications include The Vocation and Mission of the Laity (1994) and the article on the “theology of the laity” in the New Catholic Encyclopedia.
 Dr. Hagstrom has served as a theological consultant for the United States Catholic Bishops’ Committee on the Laity.
 She has lectured in the U.S. and Europe on the theology of the laity.
 Currently her work is focused on the reality of ecclesial lay ministry in the Church.
 She has recently led seminars on the U.S. Catholic Bishops’ document, “Co-Workers in the Vineyard: A Resource for Guiding the Development of Lay Ecclesial Ministry”.
 Her latest book is The Emerging Laity: Vocation, Mission, and Spirituality (Paulist Press: 2010).

 Past Faculty Resident Directors